mazwat/mazwat.github.io/data-structures-ws.md

 ## Tasks for the rest of the week
 Consider your individual project and implement a data structure class in your code that processes a feature of your game/experience.

-You could them to process:
+For example, you could use them to process:
-• enemies
+- enemies
-• score
+- score
-• bullets
+- bullets
-• resource management
+- resource management

 Please use at least one of these: **Lists, LinkedList, Stack, Queue** or **Dictionary** Please bring your code to discuss with your programming tutor in your seminar group.